heapwolf/json/README.md

 # SYNOPSIS
-JSON in Javascript is easy, not such much in C++.
+JSON in Javascript is easy, not so much in C++.
 This wrapper makes working with JSON in C++ simple.
 Read the code.

 # DESCRIPTION